-On an early summer morning, my parents, Shawn and I set off to tackle the Kofel.
+On an early summer morning, my parents, Shawn, and I set off to tackle the Kofel.
 Our hike would take us past a religious shrine carved into rock, then through a lush forested area where we met two hikers sporting Lederhosen.
-My mom and I grew intimidated when we encountered a scree field which had to be crossed if we were to make it to the summit.
+My mom and I grew intimidated when we encountered a scree field, which had to be crossed if we were to make it to the summit.
 Banishing all thoughts that doing so might start an avalanche, we eventually made it.

 Another leg of the path wove past rock walls on which hikers had scribbled their names and the year of their ascent.
 With some entries dating back to the 1930s, we pondered what became of those individuals during World War II.

-Eventually, nature’s canopy gave way to an unobscured view of a pristine blue sky and we knew we’d reached the leg that locals describe as being the most challenging.
-This part of the mountain was exposed, with fixed metal cables attached to the rock face to which hikers can hold.
-We met a pair of women who said they were afraid to go further, a gentleman in his 70s who had just completed his third climb of the mountain, and a large fluffy dog as he bounded down the trail with ease.
+Eventually, nature’s canopy gave way to an unobscured view of a pristine blue sky.
+Here, we knew we’d made it to the leg that locals describe as being the most challenging.
+This part of the mountain was exposed.
+It had fixed metal cables attached to the rock face on which hikers could hold.
+We met a pair of women who said they were afraid to go further.
+We also encountered a man in his 70s who had just completed his third climb of the mountain.
+We even saw hikers accompanied by their large fluffy dog.
+The animal ran down the trail with ease.

 Where in the World?